 “Yes, been a good eighty years.”
 He looked fondly at his friend sitting next to me.
 “Will do, but we all need to get together for coffee sometimes.”

 “Indeed.
 Perhaps when all this is finally over.”

 The two men nodded at one another smiling.
 Once Duke left Colton closed the window, effectively shutting me off from the outside world.
 We sat there in silence as I dared not question where we were going from here on out, at that moment, I did not want to know.
 Colton tapped gently on the darkened glass which separated us from the driver.
 With that, the limo set off into the darkness, carrying me further down the road of my next adventure.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ARKingstonWrite a Review